M27113/AI_Task_Planner/README.md

    ![image](./samples/sample_plan_3.png)

-  **Note**: Includes weather information only if a location is detected/needed for the desired task planning.
+  **Note**: The Agent includes weather information only if a location is detected/needed for the desired task planning.

   **Generated Output (PDF) :**   [Download_Sample_Plan3](./samples/sample_plan_3.pdf)